symfony/symfony-docs/workflow.rst

         // ...
     }

-Choosing to disable an event for a specific transition will take precedence over any events specified in the workflow configuration.
+Disabling an event for a specific transition will take precedence over any events specified in the workflow configuration.
 In the above example the ``workflow.leave`` event will not be fired, even if it has been specified as an event to be dispatched for all transitions in the workflow configuration.

 .. versionadded:: 5.1